Fiserv/universal-commerce/recipes/multiPurse.md

 ## Error Codes

-For comprehensive troubleshooting of potential errors, kindly refer to the designated error codes section.
+For comprehensive troubleshooting of potential errors, kindly refer to the designated <a href="../docs/?path=docs/documentation/API_Response_Codes.md"> Error Codes Section</a>.
 This resource will aid in addressing and resolving any errors that may arise during the course of testing.